Laura-Guillory/DroughtMonitor/README.md

 | --input  | The path of the file to use as input (required)                                       |
 | --output | The location to save the result.
 If not supplied, the input file will be overwritten. |
 | --dims   | The desired order of the dimensions (example: time lat lon)                           |

-### esrigrid2netcdf.py

-Converts a folder of data in ESRI gridded format and convert it into a single netCDF file.

-Incomplete.

 ## Contacts